 FAQs

-2) Could a driver issue prevent fans from spinning
+Could software prevent GPU fans from spinning?